mccormick-wooden/glade/SpaceCowboys_Glade_README.md

 ## Manifest

 **Primary contributors** are listed first.
 Primary contributors are defined as the person that instantiated the idea and contributed the majority of the work.
 **Secondary contributors** are listed after primaries.
 Secondary contributors are defined as contributing something to the file, either adding additional features or refactoring.
+Order here doesn't matter

 ### Features / Non-Script Assets